 There are countless sites and articles with tips about increasing blog traffic.
 Probably the most useful I’ve come across is a post on Startbloggingonline.com.
 It has an extensive list of options, and while some of them are more business-oriented, many are also useful for the casual blogger.
 A lot of sites focus on monetization, and it’s easy to start feeling like you’re drowning in the sea of information when it comes to that.
 Keep in mind whether tips on a given site are geared toward a blog with the same purpose as yours, because pushy marketing strategies are probably not going to be very successful with a smaller-scale mental health blog.

-There is no one right way to blog.
+There is no one right way to blog or to build a mental health blog.
 The most important thing is that it feels right for you.
 Having engagement on your blog, whether that’s 10 loyal followers or 1000, can help make the blogging experience more meaningful.